“Your creeds are dead, your rites are dead,

 - Joseph Wood Krutch (1893-1970) was born in Knoxville, Tennessee and studied at the University of Tennessee and Columbia University.
 After serving in the army, he traveled throughout Europe with a friend, poet and critic Mark Van Doren.
 He taught composition at Brooklyn Polytechnic and became a theater critic at The Nation where he worked for many years.
 Something of a pantheist, mystic, and naturalist –he penned widely read biographies of Henry David Thoreau and Samuel Johnson.

-- Jefferson Butler Fletcher (1865-1946) was born in Chicago, served in the American Field Ambulance Services during World War I, and educated at Harvard and Bowdoin College.
-He was a long-serving professor of Comparative Literature at Columbia University (from 1904-1939).
-He was considered a foremost expert on the Italian Renaissance and Dante, and in his obituary in The New York Times, it was noted that he served on the Pulitzer Novel Jury for “several years.”
-Sadly, his son died in an automobile accident in 1926, and Fletcher also had a daughter.
+- Jefferson Butler Fletcher (1865-1946) was born in Chicago, served in the American Field Ambulance Services during World War I, and was educated at Harvard and Bowdoin College.
+He was a long-serving professor of Comparative Literature at Columbia University (from 1904-1939) and was considered a foremost expert on the Italian Renaissance and Dante.
+In his obituary in The New York Times, it was noted that he served on the Pulitzer Novel Jury for “several years.”
+Sadly, his son died in an automobile accident in 1926, Fletcher also had a daughter.

 - Gilbert Highet (1906-1978) was a Scottish American classicist, academic writer, intellectual critic, and literary historian.
 He was married to Cold War novelist Helen MacInnes.

-Dismayed but accepting of the Board’s decision, the three members of the Novel Jury quietly elected not to return the following year thus ending the incredible tenure of Jefferson B. Fletcher as a Pulitzer Jurist.
-During his decades serving on the Novel Jury he had overseen Pulitzers awarded to the likes of Willa Cather, Sinclair Lewis, Thornton Wilder, Pearl S. Buck, Margaret Mitchell, Marjorie Kinnan Rawlings, and John Steinbeck to name a few.
-The future of the Pulitzer Prize for the Novel now lay in question as a whole new Jury was to emerge in 1943 and lingering tensions still persisted over the true seat of authority between the opposing governing bodies: the Advisory Board or the Novel Jury.
+Dismayed but accepting of the Board’s decision, the three members of the Novel Jury quietly elected not to return the following year thus ending the incredible tenure of Jefferson B. Fletcher as a Pulitzer judge.
+During his decades serving on the Novel Jury he had overseen Pulitzer Prizes awarded to the likes of Willa Cather, Sinclair Lewis, Thornton Wilder, Pearl S. Buck, Margaret Mitchell, Marjorie Kinnan Rawlings, and John Steinbeck to name a few.
+The future of the Pulitzer Prize for the Novel now lay in question as a whole new Jury was to emerge in 1943 and lingering tensions still persisted over the true seat of authority between the opposing governing bodies: the Advisory Board versus the Novel Jury.

 Who is Ellen Glasgow?